 Current/Recent/Upcoming Exhibitions & Projects:

-RENDER ME TENDER (2023) will be part of the 2024 edition of RENDR Festival in Belfast, NI from February 29th till March 1st.
+RENDER ME TENDER (2023) was part of the 2024 edition of RENDR Festival in Belfast, NI, February 29th - March 1st.

 Beta x transmediale